 16. Is there a wide range of elective choices in the Senior School years?

 Inaburra School offers a very wide range of elective choices in both Stage 5 (Years 9-10) and Stage 6 (Years 11-12).
-These are found the Handbook section of the Inaburra website.
+View a sample curriculum pathway here.

 17. What languages are taught at Inaburra School?

 The only language offered at Inaburra School is Chinese (Mandarin).
 All students study Chinese (Mandarin) in the Junior years and then in Year 8.
 Chinese becomes an elective from Years 9-12.
 A small number of students choose to study different languages by correspondence through the Open High School in Years 9-12.
 Chinese has a dedicated learning space in the Junior School.
 We have a sister school in Beijing and run a biennial study tour to China for Year 9 and 10 Chinese students.